algorandfoundation/puya/docs/lg-arc4.md

 Algorand Smart Contracts only have two possible programs that are invoked when making an ApplicationCall Transaction (`appl`).
 The "clear state" program which is called when using an OnComplete action of `ClearState` or the "approval" program which is called for all other OnComplete actions.

 Routing is required to dispatch calls handled by the approval program to the relevant ABI methods.
-When extending `ARC4Contract`, the routing code is automatically generated for you by the PuyaPy compiler.
+When extending `Contract`, the routing code is automatically generated for you by the PuyaPy compiler.

 ## Types